Whole Health

 • continue to perform activities of daily living (ADL) daily longer, into older age.

 Waistline – to decrease waistline girth, increase exercise.
-Enlarged waist circumference is linked to extra risk of:
+Enlarged waist circumference is linked to an extra risk of:

-• cardiovascular disease
+• cardiovascular disease,

-• developing insulin resistance
+• developing insulin resistance,

 • high blood sugar.